georggie/upc-sdm-first-lab/README.md

 not hold joint meeting events and, like a magazine, a journal publishes accepted papers in terms of volumes.
 There can be various volumes of a journal per year.

+From this description, we derived two paths for a scientific paper:

+* `ScientificPaper` is PUBLISHED IN a `Journal` which BELONGS TO as `Volume` which is further ISSUED in a certain `Year`.

+*  `ScientificPaper` IS IN a `Proceeding` OF A `Conference` | `Workshop` that HAS `Edition` that HAPPENED in a certain `Year`.

+This modeling decision is pretty clear.
+It models all domain requirements without extra overhead vertices or edges.
+It is simple and extremely easy to understand.

+Because queries in B do not touch venues, and time period of a given year when the conference|workshop was held we decided to put all edition information like country, city, a period of the year in `Edition` vertex.
+There will be repeated information such as country property, but this does not cause much concern.

 ### A.2 Instantiating/Loading